dobanisola-scottlogic/scenario-2-20250908-135729/java-contestant/docs/tutorial/1-adding-movement.md

 ## The Plan

 Move your players off the spawn point so that they do not eliminate players spawned in the following turns.
-The code that you will write will be in the `com.scottlogic.hackathon.game.ExampleBot` class and should implement the `make_moves` method.
+The code that you will write will be in the `com.contestantbots.team.ExampleBot` class and should implement the `make_moves` method.

 ## Code Updates